nic-obert/stack-vm/README.md

 Popping form and pushing onto the stack are fast operations since there's no allocation involved.
 The stack pointer is incremented or decremented to keep track of the top of the stack.

+The stack grows top-to-bottom.
+Popping form the stack increments the stack pointer while pushing onto the stack decrements the stack pointer.

 ### Heap

 HiVM implements a heap memory by acting as an interface between the program and the host memory.
 Becuse of this, the heap may not be contiguous and doesn't have a fixed size.
 Memory blocks can be allocated and deallocated through interrupts, which is one of the high-level features of HiVM.